dghuuloc/CS.Teach/LLMs/build_llms.md

 # <p align="center"> How to Build an LLM from Scratch: A Comprehensive Guide </p>
 ---

+## Understanding the Basics
+### Neural Networks and Deep Learning
+A neural network is a machine learning model inspired by the human brain.
+It consists of layers of neurons that process information and learn patterns in data.

+Key concepts:
+* **Backpropagation:** How the model adjusts its weights during training.
+* **Gradient Descent:** The algorithm use to minimize error in predictions.
+* **Activation Functions:** Functions like `ReLU` and `Softmax` that help in decision-making.

+### Transformer Architecture

+### Programming and Frameworks

 ## Core Components of an LLM
 1. **Tokenizer:** Splits text into smaller units like words, subwords, characters.
 2. **Embedding Layer:** Converts tokens into dense vector representations.